neurocracy/postcss-easing-gradients/README.md

-⚠️ This is a fork of the original [larsenwork/postcss-easing-gradients](https://github.com/larsenwork/postcss-easing-gradients) as that package appears abandoned.
+⚠️ This is a fork and continuation of [larsenwork/postcss-easing-gradients](https://github.com/larsenwork/postcss-easing-gradients) as that package appears abandoned.